 Geoffrey Zweig, Les Atlas, Kris Demuynck, Fei Sha, Patrick Nguyen, Dirk van Compernolle, Damianos Karakos, Pascal Clark, Meihong Wang, Gregory Sell, Samuel Thomas, Samuel R. Bowman and Justine Kao.
 Speech recognition with segmental conditional random fields: A summary of the JHU CLSP 2010 Summer Workshop.
 Proceedings of ICASSP 36.
 2011.

 Samuel R. Bowman and Karen Livescu.
 Modeling pronunciation variation with context-dependent articulatory feature decision trees.
 Proceedings of Interspeech.
 2010.

 Samuel R. Bowman, Gabor Angeli, Christopher Potts, and Christopher D. Manning.
 A large annotated corpus of entailments and contradictions (slides).
 Talk at California Universities Semantics and Pragmatics.
 2015.

 Samuel R. Bowman.
 Neural networks for natural language understanding (slides, 2014 slides).
 Guest lecture for Chris Potts and Bill MacCartney's computational natural language understanding class.
 2015.

-Samuel R. Bowman. vector-entailment: A work-in-progress MATLAB toolkit for recursive neural networks for textual entailment.
+Samuel R. Bowman. vector-entailment: A MATLAB toolkit for tree-structured recursive neural networks.
 2015.

 Samuel R. Bowman.
-Course paper for Metrics with Paul Kiparsky: Automatic Parsing for Shakespearean Meters.
+Automatic Parsing for Shakespearean Meters.
+Course paper for Metrics.
 2011.